textbook/express-msgpack/README.md

 Development
 -----------

+The project has code linting and testing, using the following commands:

+  - `npm run lint`: run the ESLint checks
+  - `npm run ship`: lint and test
+  - `npm test`: run the Jest unit and integration tests
+  - `npm test:watch`: run the tests in watch mode

 The tests are in the `__tests__/` directory and are run using [Jest].
 They're split into two files:

   - `unit.test.js` - mockist unit tests, to check specific internal details
   - `integration.test.js` - integration tests using [SuperTest] with a simple Express app using the middleware

+There is also a `smoke/` directory containing smoke tests for a deployed version of the package, used by `smoke.sh`.

 [Express]: https://expressjs.com/
 [Jest]: https://jestjs.io/